mongodb/docs/source/includes/considerations-monitoring-agent-install-multiple-agents.rst

 {+mdbagent+} is idle, except to log its status as a standby and periodically ask |mms| if it should begin monitoring.

-To tune the frequency at which standby {+mdbagent+}s check to see if they should begin monitoring and the interval |mms| uses to determine if a standby agent should start monitoring, see :ref:`standby-monitoring-agent`.

 If you install multiple Monitoring Agents, ensure that *all* the {+mdbagent+}s with active Monitoring can reach all the |mongod|
 processes in the deployment.